systemslab/popper-paper/main.md

 They offer all of the distributed revision control and source code management (SCM) functionality of Git as well as adding their own features.
-They give new users the ability to look at the entire history of the authors' development process.
+They give new users the ability to look at the entire history of the project and its artifacts.

 ## Package Management